For many people with diabetes, taking Metformin is an effective way to improve blood sugar levels, and potentially lose weight.

-But it can get confusing when there are many different types of metformin and dosing approaches available.
+But the treatment regimen can get confusing, since there are many different types of metformin and dosing approaches available.

 Figuring out which type of metformin to take and how much can take time and effort, and it should always be done alongside your doctor.